floweronredsquare/Usyn-Synonymizer-module-for-Drupal/README.md

 2. In edit mode, click the Usyn tab.

-3. Input stopwords separated by commas or leave this field empty and click submit button.
+3. Input stopwords separated by commas or leave this field empty and click the "Synonymize!" button.

 4. On the next page in the Result field you can choose another synonyms.

-5. Click submit button.
+5. Click "Save results" button.

 ## RUSSIAN